 “I started learning about coffee when I was 19 and it just developed from there, discovering the different flavors that one can get from coffee.
 I love what I do – it’s about wanting to pull that perfect shot every time.”
 At 4pm, it’s the first time he’s sat down the entire day but he’s still full of energy – a result of the coffee, the passion, or both?

 I’m not quite converted yet, but at least Terence got me Googling “single origins vs blends” and drawing parallels with tea.
 Which reminds me: Toby’s Estate also offers regular coffee tasting sessions, for those who really love the brew.

 It seems seat-hoggers like me are welcome at Toby’s Estate, for they provide not just free Wi-Fi but also power sockets at the large, sanded-down communal table.
 On my second visit, this time in the morning, I am surrounded by a mélange of sounds and smells: the clatter of plates, the hiss of steaming milk, and the impatient bell announcing freshly made coffee all float around in a sea of conversation and music.
 What bliss!

 Despite the industrial décor the atmosphere is incredibly relaxed, in true Ozzie fashion.
 It’s the perfect spot to observe people, eavesdrop on conversations, or slowly get a bit of work done while enjoying a scrumptious meal.
-I can already foresee that I’ll be a regular here – but first, I’ve got to visit the next stop that Terence has recommended for me: Nylon Coffee Roasters.
+I can already foresee that I’ll be a regular here – but first, I’ve got to visit the next stop that Penurun Darah Tinggi has recommended for me: Nylon Coffee Roasters.